pubsubdb/pubsubdb/README.md

 ## Composition
 The simplest graphs are linear, defining a predictable sequence of non cyclical activities.
 But graphs can be composed to model complex business scenarios and can even be designed to support long-running workflows lasting weeks or months.
 Refer to the [Composable Workflow Guide](./docs/composable_workflow.md) for more information.

+## First Principles
+Refer to the [Architectural First Principles Overview](./docs/architecture.md) for details on why PubSubDB outperforms existing process orchestration platforms.

+## Headless Orchestration
+PubSubDB is a headless orchestration engine.
+Refer to the [Headless Orchestration Guide](./docs/headless_orchestration.md) for more information on the approach.

+## My First App
+Design a [Network Calculator App](./docs/my_first_app.md) to learn the principles behind statefully orchestrating multi-service workflows at asynchronous speeds.